 What is a Cervical Radiculopathy?

 Despite the somewhat strange name, radiculopathy can be quite painful.
 The condition is commonly referred to as a pinched nerve, with pain, weakness or numbness spreading down the arm.
-The term radiculopathy comes from radix = “root”, with the nerve root being the common site of nerve pinching.
+Radiculopathy comes from radix = “root”, with the nerve root being the frequent site of nerve pinching.

 What Causes Cervical Radiculopathy?

 Radiculopathy generally occurs with irritation of the nerve root as it exits the spinal column.
-This irritation can be due to a number of reasons including:
+This irritation can be due to several reasons, including:

 - physical compression of the nerve from a bulging disc or bony growth (osteophyte) at the edge of the vertebra